synackodes/TryHackMe/TheCodCaper.md

 &nbsp;

-*Based off the output `administrator.php` semms to be an important file that would contain valuable information that could be exploited.*
+*Based off the output `administrator.php` seems to be an important file that would contain valuable information that could be exploited.*